Flexible paper or

-Skultuna Induflex has in cooperation with Mid Sweden University (MIUN) and Backer Calesco developed and come up with a new method to produce paper or nonwoven etched electronics based on foil by laminating in roll-to-roll production.
+Skultuna Induflex has, in cooperation with Mid Sweden University (MIUN) and Backer Calesco, developed a new method of producing paper or nonwoven etched electronics based on foil by laminating in roll-to-roll production.

-One of the many challenges was to balancing the peel strength between the metal and carrier – strong enough not to delaminate during the process, yet easy to remove after laminating on to the substrate, paper or nonwowen textile.
-The end result is paper or textile electronic cirquits based on foil, making it possible for customers to solder or glue components to a highly flexible cirquit.
+One of the many challenges was to balance the peel strength between the metal and the carrier – it had to be strong enough not to delaminate during the process, yet easy to remove after laminating on to the substrate, i.e., paper or nonwoven textile.
+The end result is paper or textile electronic circuits based on foil, making it possible for customers to solder or glue components to a highly flexible circuit.

 Successful flexible paper and fabric lamination solutions

-Testing the etched flexible cirquits indicated success.
-Together with MIUN Skultuna Induflex made prototypes with copper, aluminum, paper and nonwowen fabric.
+Testing of the etched flexible circuits indicated a successful result.
+Together with MIUN, Skultuna Induflex made prototypes with copper, aluminum, paper and nonwoven fabric.
 After Skultuna Induflex made the lamination, MIUN added components on aluminum and copper paper laminates.
 This went very well using the soldering process.
-The nonwowen fabric laminates had to be glued, otherwise the fabric would melt from the heat during soldering.
+The nonwoven fabric laminates had to be glued, otherwise the fabric would melt from the heat during soldering.

-Even though the flexible laminating solutions were a success, some challenges remains to be solved – one is how to remove the adhesive layer on top of metal which is a prerequisite when adding components by soldering or glue.
+Even though the flexible laminating solutions were a success, some challenges remain to be solved – one is how to remove the adhesive layer on top of the metal which is a prerequisite when adding components by soldering or glue.